 SPECIFICATIONS FOR ENTRIES

-• Evidence of Board Support must be uploaded in PDF format.
+- Evidence of Board Support must be uploaded in PDF format and not exceed 2 pages in length.

-• Three high-resolution, color digital photos must be uploaded.
-For examples of high-resolution, print-quality photos, please see below.
+- Three high-resolution, color digital photos must be uploaded.
+Four (4) examples of high-resolution, print-quality photos, please see below.

 CRITERIA FOR SELECTION